danieluhl/astro-blog/src/content/blog/the-points-dont-matter.md

 For 99% of teams there are two cases:

-1. We can "bubble up" the sentiment that the business focues on priority not timelines and we can share our prioritized list with customers.
+1. We can "bubble up" the sentiment that the business focuses on priority not timelines and we can share our prioritized list with customers.
 2. We can pull timelines out of thin air.
-The reasearch shows this is equally accurate as our best guess timelines.
+The research shows this is equally accurate as our best guess timelines.
 Product and stakeholders can look at the number of tickets and how many are done vs left and play their own guessing game if they want, no need to get engineers involved.

 The issue here is that in most teams the org is too afraid to even try.
 What happens when they do is they see their previously projected timelines become a joke.
-With the speedup engieners get from cutting pointing ceremonies, product delivery gets so fast that the business can't keep up.
+With the speedup engineers get from cutting pointing ceremonies, product delivery gets so fast that the business can't keep up.
 "When" a project is delivered doesn't matter when its so fast.
 Product starts collecting new features and padding out release times to optimize the marketing side.